-MICHAEL E. GLINSKY, MARK C. HAASE, and VALERIE CHAROING, BHP Billiton Petroleum, Houston, USA GUY DUNCAN, ROBIN HILL, GERRY O'HALLORAN, and LONG DANG, BHP Billiton Petroleum, Perth, Australia JAMES GUNNING, CSIRO Petroleum, Clayton, Victoria, Australia
+Michael E. Glinsky, Mark C. Haase, and Valerie Charoing BHP Billiton Petroleum, Houston, Texas, USA

+Guy Duncan, Robin Hill, Gerry O'Halloran, and Long Dang BHP Billiton Petroleum, Perth, WA, Australia

+James Gunning CSIRO Petroleum, Clayton, Victoria, Australia

-Many times we are faced with the business decision of whether or not to develop a sand that is at the limit of seismic resolution and near the noise level of the data.
+Many times we are faced with the business decision of whether or not to develop a sand which is at the limit of seismic resolution and near the noise level of the data.
 The critical issue is developing a reasonable certainty that there is enough volume of hydrocarbons to develop.
 A popular approach is to use Bayesian methods to determine the probability of an economic volume of hydrocarbons being present.
-A problem with this approach when it is applied to these marginal cases is a bias to the answer.
+A problem with this approach when it is applied for the marginal cases that we have described is a bias to the answer.
 Often, this comes from a relatively strong sophomoric prior constraint on the gross thickness and net-to-gross (N/G) of the sands, imposed to keep the inversion focused on the correct seismic reflector.
-The data are whispering what the answer should be through the Bayesian apparatus, but this whisper is overwhelmed by the sophomoric prior constraints.
-We found a simple solution to this problem-run the seismic inversion several times using the output mean of the previous inversion as the input mean of the next inversion.
+The data is whispering what the answer should be through the Bayesian apparatus, but this whisper is overwhelmed by the sophomoric prior constraints.
+We found a simple solution to this problem - run the seismic inversion several times using the output mean of the previous inversion as the input mean of the next inversion.
 This methodology made the difference, in conjunction with a bandwidth improvement in the seismic data, in proving that a well should be drilled.
-Unfortunately, the well did encounter an acoustically soft lithology of the predicted gross thickness, but it was a shale-the most likely failure mode as predicted predrill.
+Unfortunately, the well did encounter an acoustically soft lithology of the predicted gross thickness, but it was a shale - the most likely failure mode as predicted predrill.

 Introduction to the problem and solution.
-There has been recent interest and application of Bayesian seismic inversion (Buland and Omre, 2003; Eidsvik et al., 2002; Eidsvik et al., 2004; and Gunning and Glinsky, 2004).
+There has been much recent interest and application of Bayesian seismic inversion (Buland and Omre, 2003; Eidsvik et al., 2002; Eidsvik et al., 2004; and Gunning and Glinsky, 2004).
 The main attractiveness of these methods from a business perspective is the fact that they give an estimate of the uncertainty in the estimate of the volumetrics of potential oil and gas fields.
 Many times, this is the main contributing factor to economic uncertainty, and therefore can be the deciding factor in business decisions.

-A classic decision is whether or not to proceed with construction of an LNG facility.
+A classic such decision is whether or not to proceed with construction of a LNG facility.
 There must be a high degree of confidence that the field will supply enough gas to deliver on the contracts and be economic.
 This is translated into the uncertainty estimation challenge to have the probability of having the contracted volume to be 90% or greater (i.e., contracted volume less than P90 volume).
-Often, the outstanding challenge is that the gross thickness of the sands is thin enough so that the magnitude of the reflection is not a lot larger than the seismic noise level.
+Often, the outstanding challenge is that the gross thickness of the sands is thin enough that the magnitude of the reflection is not a lot larger than the seismic noise level.
 In this situation, Bayesian seismic inversion is helpful in determining the critical uncertainty.
 That is, advanced technology is used when the answer is not obvious.